 Community organizers share struggles and successes in reducing gas-powered leafblower noise

 You know the sound: a noisy leafblower revving and roaming in your neighborhood.
 Many of us experience it daily.
-On weekend mornings when we’re trying to sleep or while we’re on a conference call with our job on weekdays.
+On weekend mornings when we’re trying to sleep, or while we’re on a conference call with our job on weekdays.
 It revs and subsides, gets louder and closer, and disrupts the soundscape with a chainsaw-like blast.
 And with many of us working from home in 2020, the noise is more acute than ever before.

 Community activism